top of page

 fire blackened trunks of California Fan Palms in the Willis Palm Oasis

 Mature palms produce large, hanging clusters of berries, with some stalks weighing up to 20 pounds.
 The fruit ripens in late summer and early fall, turning from reddish-black to a deep black color.
 A thin layer of pulp conceals a large seed nearly the same size as the fruit.
-Fan palm fruits have a slightly dry, chewy texture with a mild molasses and butterscotch taste.
-During our Friends of the Desert Mountains hikes, we always encourage participants to engage all their senses while on the trail.
-Naturally, we asked people to taste the ripened palm fruit.
-Most people picked their own fruit and enjoyed both the taste and experience.
+They have a slightly dry, chewy texture with a mild molasses and butterscotch taste.

 Green California Fan Palms in the dry desert wash on the Willis Palms Oasis trail

-However in a fire, the same skirts can become ladders for flames and fires are all too common in palm oases.
+In a fire, the same skirts can become ladders for flames.
 Although the fronds are highly combustible, they burn quickly and cleanly, often charring only the outer trunk without killing the crown.
-If the crown survives, new fronds will emerge within months.
-These blackened trunks were burned during a fire in 2010.

-Here is a picture of the Willis Palms less than 3 months after the fire (courtesy of Desert Stories).
-While fronds may regrow, fires have a substantial effect on this essential desert habitat.
-Fires result in immediate fatalities and long-term habitat destruction for animals, particularly those residing and nesting within the skirt.
-Furthermore, palm seedlings and smaller juveniles can be eliminated, potentially altering the age structure of the groves for many years.
+Here is a picture of the Willis Palms shortly after the 2010 fire (courtesy of Desert Stories).
+While fronds may regrow, these intense blazes cause immediate fatalities and long-term habitat destruction for wildlife nesting in the skirts, and they can eliminate seedlings, altering the grove’s age structure for years.

 Trunks of California Fan Palm burned by the 2010 fire in the Willis Palms Oasis trail